Athenian Treasury: Votive offerings

 Votive offerings were often given after a great win, a prayer, or a funeral piece.
 These offerings were given by all Greeks to the gods in a sign of worship.
-Having separate treasuries allowed Athens to show more of their prominent victories and achievements, establishing their identity as a people and also to show the rest of Greece that they were elites in the hierarchy.
+Having a separate treasury allowed Athenians to show more of their prominent victories and achievements, establishing their identity as a people and also to show the rest of Greece that they were elites in the hierarchy.

-The Battle of Marathon

-The Battle of Marathon occurred in 490 BCE between the Persians and the Athenians.
-It was a decisive blow against Persia during the first Greco-Persian War.
-After the battle, the spoils of war were used to either create or upgrade the treasury and store many of the other spoils as gifts to the gods.
-The metope of Theseus and the Bull of Marathon shows how the Athenians tried to tie the win to their divine right to be the head polis and rule over the others.
-This also tied their mythology more closely to their reality.

-Role at a Panhellenic Sanctuary
+Role at a Panhellenic sanctuary

+A Panhellenic sanctuary was open to all of the city-states.
+The Athenians took this chance to display their civic pride and prosperity to not only the other city-states but to the gods and show them that they deserved their favor.

 This treasury held and displayed the votive offerings dedicated to the god Apollo at Delphi.
 The amount of dedications given would determine the power, range, and existence of the god.
 The treasury would house and protect the most durable offerings and also precious offerings that could withstand time.
-The Athenian Treasury is one of the more elaborate treasuries to show the prosperity of Athens.
+The Athenian Treasury is one of the more elaborate treasuries, showing the prosperity of Athens.
 The dedications belonged to Apollo and were not allowed to leave the sanctuary.
 The offerings stay within the temenos but were buried in votive pits once they were found to no longer be practical to display.
-The offerings would get more elaborate with the status of the Athenians, especially after winning a war in which they thought Apollo had showed them favor.
-A panhellenic sanctuary was open for all of the city-states.
-The Athenians took this chance to display their civic pride and prosperity to not only the other city-states but to the gods and show them that they deserved their favor.
+The offerings would become more elaborate as the status of the Athenians increased, especially after winning a war in which they thought Apollo had shown them favor.